 All queries combined using a UNION, INTERSECT or EXCEPT operator must have an equal number of expressions in their target lists.

-SELECTquery is that the data types in each column must be compatible between the original and the injected queries.
-Since
+SELECT query because the data types in each column must be compatible between the original and the injected queries.

 On Oracle, every

 FROM keyword and specify a valid table.
 There is a built-in table on Oracle called